Nucs/JsonSettings/README.md

 - All virtual properties that do not answer to the criteria above.

 So evidently, objects inside ObservableCollection or other nested properties that are not in the settings class are not monitored for changes.<br/><br/>
-Any properties that are not marked virtual will not work properly (not just won't autosave), therefore a `JsonSettingsException` is thrown if during proxification a non-virtual property is detected.
+Any properties that are not marked virtual will not work properly (not just won't autosave), therefore a `JsonSettingsException` is thrown if during proxification if a non-virtual property is detected.

 #### Requirements
 - Settings class inherit `INotifyPropertyChanged`